karmab/kcli/docs/index.md

 # Deploying kubernetes/openshift clusters (and applications on top!)

-You can deploy generic kubernetes (based on kubeadm), k3s or openshift/okd on any platform and on an arbitrary number of masters and workers.
+You can deploy generic kubernetes (based on kubeadm), k3s, kind, openshift/okd, hypershift and microshift  on any platform and on an arbitrary number of control plane nodes and workers.
-The cluster can be scaled aferwards too.
+The cluster can be scaled afterwards if needed.

 ## Getting information on available parameters

-For each supported platform, you can use `kcli info kube`
+For each supported platform, you can use `kcli info cluster`

-For instance, `kcli info kube generic` will provide you all the parameters available for customization for generic kubernetes clusters.
+For instance, `kcli info cluster generic` will provide you all the parameters available for customization for generic kubernetes clusters.

 ## Deploying generic kubernetes clusters

 ```
-kcli create kube generic -P masters=X -P workers=Y $cluster
+kcli create cluster generic -P masters=X -P workers=Y $cluster
 ```

 ## Deploying openshift/okd clusters

 *DISCLAIMER*: This is not supported in anyway by Red Hat (although the end result cluster would be).

-for Openshift, the official installer is leveraged with kcli creating the vms instead of Terraform, and injecting some extra pods to provide a vip and self contained dns.
+for Openshift, the official installer is leveraged with kcli creating the vms, and injecting some extra pods to provide api/ingress vip and self contained dns.

-The main benefits of deploying Openshift with kcli are:
+The benefits of deploying Openshift with this workflow are:

 - Auto download openshift-install binary specified version.
 - Easy vms tuning.